-A review of tonight's "Homeland" coming up just as soon as I misspell my name on a loan application...
+A quick review of last night's "Shameless" coming up just as soon as I misspell my name on a loan application...

-What did everybody think of AMC's new Western?
+What did everybody think of the new FX animated comedy?

 Have at it.

-A quick review of tonight's "Boss" coming up just as soon as the pretender to the crown of Alsace-Lorraine gives me a dog...
+A review of tonight's "Parks and Recreation" coming up just as soon as the pretender to the crown of Alsace-Lorraine gives me a dog...

 Greendale is a place where dreams can weirdly come to life for a while

 NBC's Thursday lineup is once again about to start without "Community," which means it's time once again for me to post a video illustrating exactly why I'm going to miss the show for as long as it takes NBC to put it back somewhere on the schedule.

 One of the things I love about "Community" is that while Greendale Community College could very easily seem like a small, depressing place where our characters have landed because they didn't have better options, it's actually a wide-open canvas where anyone's dreams - or nightmares - can come true, even if only for a little while.